Get ad-free recipes! Join the PWWB Cooking Club

 • optional: ¼ cup furikake

-• 1 pound sashimi-grade ahi tuna, diced into ¾-inch cubes
+• 1 pound good-quality ahi tuna, diced into ¾-inch cubes (see Recipe Notes)

-• optional: 2 tablespoons dried ogo or limu (or ¼ cup rehydrated ogo or limu made from 2 tablespoons dried placed in 2.5 cups of lukewarm water).
-(Hawaiian seaweed, see Recipe Notes)
+• optional: ¼ cup fresh or rehydrated ogo or limu (Hawaiian seaweed, see Recipe Notes)

-• 23 tablespoons shoyu or soy sauce (sub tamari if gluten-free)
+• 23 tablespoons shoyu or low-sodium soy sauce (see Recipe Notes)

 • 1 tablespoon toasted sesame oil

-• 1 teaspoon finely chopped Inamona or toasted macadamia nuts
+• optional: 1 teaspoon finely chopped inamona or macadamia nuts (see Recipe Notes)

 • 1 teaspoon toasted sesame seeds